 The MSA program is designed to be completed on either a full-time or part-time basis.
-Full-time students normally can complete the program courses and elective requirements in 1 or 2 years.
-Depending on the number of courses taken each semester, part-time students may be able to complete the program and elective requirements in 2 to 4 years.
+Full-time students with a recent undergraduate degree in accounting normally can complete the program courses and elective requirements in 1 year.
+Part-time students with a recent undergraduate degree in business normally can complete the program courses and elective requirements in 2 years.
+Depending on the number of courses taken each semester, part-time students can complete the program and elective requirements in 2 to 4 years.

 Applicants for admission to the MSA program must meet the requirements for admission to the Graduate School and must complete the GMAT with a minimum score of 425 and a score of at least 20 each on the verbal and quantitative portions of the examination.
 Based on the formula where the admission score equals 200 times the undergraduate grade point average (A=4.0) plus the GMAT score, admission requires a total score of 1000, or 1050 using the grade point average of the last two years of undergraduate course work.
 In addition, students must submit GMAT Analytical Writing scores.
-International students also must earn a minimum TOEFL score of 550 and submit a score on the Test of Spoken English (TSE).
+International students also must earn a minimum score of 550 on the paper-based TOEFL or 213 on the computer-based TOEFL and submit a score on the Test of Spoken English (TSE).

-No graduate accounting courses may be taken for credit toward the MSA degree without first completing the following admission prerequisite courses, or their equivalent, with a grade point average of 2.7 or better: ACCT 200 or 501, ACCT 301, 302, 311, 312, 315, 321, and MS 502.
+No graduate accounting courses may be taken for credit toward the MSA degree without first completing the following admission prerequisite courses, or their equivalent, with a grade point average of 2.7 or better: ACCT 200 or 501, ACCT 301, 302, 303, 311, 312, 315, 321, and MS 251.
 These courses do not carry credit toward the MSA degree.
 Prerequisite courses taken prior to admission to the MSA program ordinarily must have been taken within 6 years of the date the applicant is admitted.
 An MSA student undertaking prerequisite courses may be terminated from the program if (1) the student's grade point average calculated over all prerequisite courses taken at SIUE falls below 2.7 for more than 1 semester, (2) the student receives a grade of less than C in any prerequisite course, or (3) the student fails to make satisfactory progress.